Jerry Glanville: United Football League

 On March 21, 2011, the Hartford Colonials of the United Football League announced that Glanville would serve as the team's head coach and general manager.
 The Colonials suspended operations in August of that year; Glanville would remain with the league as a consultant, color commentator for the league's television broadcasts, and liaison for potential expansion markets.
 Glanville left the league after one season.

 College football

 Glanville was formerly the defensive coordinator for the University of Hawaii's football team, working under his former offensive coordinator (and eventual successor) at Atlanta, June Jones, for two seasons.
 Prior to his tenure at the University of Hawaii, Glanville's earlier involvement with college football was the defensive ends/outside linebackers coach at Georgia Tech from 1968 to 1973 and the defensive coordinator at Western Kentucky University in 1967, shortly after his own career as a player had ended.

 On February 28, 2007, Glanville accepted the head coaching position at Portland State University (PSU), his first college head coaching job.
 Glanville, who replaced Tim Walsh, was the program's 12th head coach in their history.
 He resigned this position with the support of the university on November 17, 2009, with an overall record of 9–24 during his tenure.

+In 2024, he became defensive coordinator for Northwestern Oklahoma State, an NCAA Division II school.